hamodywe/awesome-scrape-free-apis/README.md

 ### ScrapeNinja
 - **ScrapeNinja** – High-performance scraping with real browser fingerprinting.
 50 non-JS requests monthly, 500 JS-enabled requests monthly.
 [API Link](https://rapidapi.com/restyler/api/scrapeninja)

-## Usage Examples
-Here are some examples of how to use these APIs in your projects.
-(Add specific code snippets or examples here.)

 ## Contributing
 Contributions are **welcome**!
 To add a new API or improve descriptions: